samirose/sicp-compiler-project/README.md

 * The Scheme values are not type checked in the compiled programs: a number can be used as a procedure reference and vice-versa.
 Using of uninitialized values is not detected.
 * Compiling `(begin)` results in no value
 * The Makefile always runs the tests twice after clean before recognizing that there is nothing more to be done

-## Features currently under work
-* Add support for exported top-level definitions with R7RS libary syntax.
-The exports can be used for writing more comprehensive tests with multiple calls to the exported procedures and asserting the return values.

 ## Backlog